Ada-Developers-Academy/core-unit-2/intro-to-sql/deleting-records.md

 | `WHERE`                                   | Keyword that begins a where-clause, where you determine what gets deleted               |
 | `condition;`                              | **Replace this** with a condition that must be **true** in order for a record to be deleted |

 _The `WHERE` clause is optional_.
-Without a `WHERE` clause, all records within the table will be removed!
+Without a `WHERE` clause, all records within the table will be removed!.

 ### !callout-danger

-## Without `WHERE`, All Are Updated
+## Without `WHERE`, All Are Deleted

-If you omit the WHERE clause, ALL records will be updated!
+If you omit the WHERE clause, ALL records will be deleted!

 ### !end-callout